KingImereda/A-Sentiment-Analysis-Solution-of-the-US-Presidential-Election/README.md

-# Voter Sentiment and News-Opinion Analytics for US Presidential Race using Microsoft Fabric"
+# Voter Sentiment and News Analytics for US Presidential Race using Microsoft Fabric"

 Project Overview: A Sentiment Analysis Report on US Presidential Election, 2024.